DistriMind/DM-A-SQLConnector/README.md

 DM-A-SQLConnector is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen with the project name ASQLConnector.

 DM-A-SQLConnector lets you access your app's database through JDBC.
 Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its built-in SQLite database engine.
-When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqlite to access an SQLite database on Android.
+When porting code from other projects, you can conveniently replace the JDBC url to jdbc:asqlconnector to access an SQLite database on Android.

 # How to use it ?